 Dear mum, I may never recover from this illness.
 It’s been a year now since I suddenly got ill.
 So much has changed.
 Some days when the fatigue and pain gets too much and I can’t do anything else, I feel like my body is broken.
 Other days, I feel I have come so far in the past year, I am so proud of myself and feel on top of the world.

 I’m aware of the impact this has had on you and everyone else in the family and I feel guilty.
 I took so much of everyone’s time and energies and caused so much worry.
 But I am so thankful that you were there for me.
 It must not have been easy for you.

 You’re my mum.
 I need you.
-I need to know I am ok as I am in your eyes despite my body not working as it once did.
-I need to know that you still love me.
+And want to know I am ok as I am in your eyes despite my body not working as it once did.
+That you still love me.
 Know that I love you.
 This love is all I ever want for us.

 What’s it like for you?

-Have you ever felt like the daughter or mother in the above story?
+Do you have an illness, condition or injury you may never recover from?
+And has that fact impacted your relationship with your mother or daughter?
 What was your situation like and what did you do?
 Feel free to share your story below as it can resonate with other people and help them see that they are not alone.

 Pass it forward

 Know someone who would benefit from reading this blog, or you just want to spread the ideas, click on the icons to share.

 This blog has been inspired by several individuals I’ve spoken to regarding the impact of their illness or injury on themselves, their mothers and acceptance (or not) of the situation.
 This is their story, the story of a daughter to her mum.
 It can equally apply to a father and son, to the son and mother relationship or the daughter and father.